zapata-engineering/orquestra-sdk/docs/guides/resource-management.rst

 My Tasks Are Stuck In WAITING State When Running on Compute Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Resources that you request for your workflow needs to be larger than what you request for any individual task or the total amount of resources for a group of tasks that run at the same time.
+The resources that you request for your workflow need to be larger than what you request for any individual task or the total amount of resources for a group of tasks that run at the same time.
 Make sure you request enough resources for your workflow.